-Read the summary research report ( 955 kb) and an overview of the report ( 265 kb).
+Read the summary research report ( 955 kb).

 In 2014, ACARA conducted a further trial of the tailored test design in more than 260 schools.
 Fully branching tailored tests in reading and numeracy were trialled as well as new options for language conventions, including the testing of spelling using audio files.
 Results of this study helped to finalise the targeting and measurement aspects of the tailored test design.
 The findings confirmed that the method for determining the branching cut scores represents a valid and robust solution for tailored NAPLAN online tests.